jeffreykegler/hoonlint/misc/whitespace.md

 d
 ```

-What is the per-rune-ish offset of the COLKET (`:^`) expression?
+What is the per-rune-ish offset of the COLKET (`:^`) expression
+in "Actual"?
 Its last runechild on the same line is the text `c`.
+Let us rewrite "Actual",
-We move this to the next line,
+moving the `c` to the next line
+and aligning according to the conventions
+of this document.
+Our rewritten fragment
-and call our new fragment "What if?"
+which we will call "What if?",
+follows:

 ```
 :^  a  b